Cherry Puddles Cake

 - In a large bowl, cream butter and sugar until light and fluffy.
 Beat in the egg substitute, buttermilk, lemon juice and vanilla.
 Combine flour and baking soda; gradually add to creamed mixture and mix well.

-- Pour into a 13-in. x 9-in. baking pan coated with cooking spray.
+- Pour into a 13x9-in. baking pan coated with cooking spray.
 Use a knife to divide batter into 24 rectangles; spoon a small amount of pie filling into the center of each.

-- Bake at 350° for 35 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 35 minutes or until a toothpick inserted in the center comes out clean.
 Dust with confectioners' sugar if desired.
-Yield: 24 servings.